Building an incident response framework for your enterprise

-- defining events vs. incidents and notification process;
+- Define events vs. incidents and notification process.

-- conducting and participating in global incident awareness; and
+- Conduct and participate in global incident awareness.

 - Containment, analysis, tracking and recovery

-- performing forensic analysis according to evidence-handling processes;
+- Perform forensic analysis according to evidence-handling processes.

-- executing recovery procedures in line with the enterprise business continuity plans and disaster recovery plans; and
+- Execute recovery procedures in line with the enterprise business continuity plans and disaster recovery plans.

 - Post-incident assessment